Wake up Slow

 - Massage your hands, face or feet

-- Or simply sit in bed and create a list in your head of all of the things you have to look forward for the day.
+- Or simply sit in bed and create a list in your head of all of the things you have to look forward to the day.
 Even if they’re not extraordinary or far from your usual routine.
 It all comes down to your perspective of how you wish to view the world and the situations around you.

 “Today is going to be an incredible day.
 I slept well last night and feel so rested this morning.
 I am going to perform so beautifully at work today.
 I look forward to meeting some co-workers for a late lunch at a yummy cafe this afternoon.
 I am excited for the warm weather and sunshine that is on its way.
 I cannot wait to go out with girlfriends tonight and celebrate the weekend.
 Today is going to be an incredible day.”

 “Today is going to be an incredible day.
 I went to bed late and didn't sleep well last night but I am grateful to be awake and alive early this morning.
 I love starting my day with the rising sun.
 I have a long list of errands to run today, but I am excited to be productive and get them out of the way.
-I am looking forward to squeezing in a yoga glass at my favorite studio this afternoon.
+I am looking forward to squeezing in a yoga class at my favorite studio this afternoon.
 I cannot wait to watch the sunset during my long drive home.
-I look forward to having a healthy, home-cooked meal tonight and am excited to crawl into bed early with my favorite book to catch up on much needed sleep.
+I look forward to having a healthy, home-cooked meal tonight, and am excited to crawl into bed early with my favorite book to catch up on much-needed sleep.
 Today is going to be an incredible day.”

 The more frequently and authentically you express gratitude for the good (and even the seemingly not so good) experiences in your life, the more likely you are to attract these circumstances back into your existence.
 Like attracts like and the universe is always working to bring you what you focus your attention on.

 Ideally, the next component of an ideal morning routine would be exercise.
 Whether you choose yoga, jogging, cardio, kick-boxing, or weight training.
 Whichever you prefer, find the activity you love, and do it consistently.